What if there was a way to learn both physics as well as advanced mathematics all at the same time?

 HERE'S EXACTLY WHAT YOU GET

-I've structured the course into three main parts, currently consisting of 16 lessons (with more to be added soon) and tons of examples:
+I've structured the course into three high-level parts, each one consisting of the main lesson content and tons of examples:

-- Part 1: Physics With Calculus (full eBook) - this part, formatted as a 96-page-long eBook, introduces you to the very basic concepts of calculus and calculus-based physics so that you have a strong foundation to learn more advanced topics later in the course.
-Here, the goal is for you to master working with coordinate systems, bases, vectors, single-variable calculus and how all of these apply to physics.
+- Part 1: Physics With Calculus (full eBook) - this part, formatted as a 96-page-long eBook, introduces you to the very basics of calculus and calculus-based physics so that you have a strong foundation to learn more advanced topics later in the course.
+Here, the goal is for you to master working with coordinate systems, bases, vectors, derivatives and integrals, especially in the context of physics.

 - Part 2: Vector Calculus - this part will build on top of the concepts you learned in Part 1, first covering multivariable calculus and partial derivatives.
-After this, we dive deep into vector calculus, covering many advanced topics like parametric curves and surfaces, line integrals, surface integrals as well as Stokes' theorem, the divergence theorem and the Helmholtz decomposition theorem.
+After this, you'll get to dive deep into vector calculus and many advanced topics like gradients, curls, divergences, parametric surfaces, line integrals, as well as Stokes' theorem, the divergence theorem and the Helmholtz decomposition theorem.
 This part is especially important if you want to understand advanced electromagnetism and Maxwell's equations.

-- Part 3: Calculus of Variations - in this part, we learn calculus of variations, one of the most ubiquitous areas of math you’ll encounter especially in Lagrangian mechanics, quantum field theory and general relativity.
-You'll learn to work with complicated objects called functionals and optimize them using the Euler-Lagrange equation, the Beltrami identity as well as work with constraints and Lagrange multipliers as well as lots of applications in the fields of optics, mechanics and differential geometry to name a few.
+- Part 3: Calculus of Variations - this part will teach you calculus of variations, an area of math that has tons of direct applications in Lagrangian mechanics, quantum field theory and general relativity.
+You'll learn to work with complicated objects called functionals and optimize them using the Euler-Lagrange equation, the Beltrami identity as well as work with constraints and Lagrange multipliers.
+You'll also get to see dozens of practical applications and examples in mechanics, optics and differential geometry to name a few.

 Along with the main course content mentioned above, you will also get: